kaidohussar/contentstorage-i18next-plugin/QUICK_START.md

 # Quick Start Guide

-Get up and running with ContentStorage i18next plugin in 5 minutes.
+Get up and running with Contentstorage i18next plugin in 5 minutes.

 ## Installation